yildirimfkaan/Launchpad-Project-Frontend/unopad/README.md

 It also recommended to upgrade your NPM version to v18.1.0 by using command `npm install npm@8.8.0 -g`

-Project scripts will run after that but in any case(if you get errors etc.) you can install the dependencies using the command `npm install ` or `npm install --force`
+Project scripts will run after that but in any case(if you get errors etc.) you can install the dependencies using the command `npm install ` or `npm install --force` but i recommemd using `npm i --legacy-peer-deps`
 ## Available Scripts

 In the project directory, you can run: